jackwburgess/boiler-plates/README.md

 # Onboarding Starter Packs

 * The following Onboarding Starter Packs can help you automate & standarise your Datadog onboarding via Terraform templates.
-* The core concept of the Governance Starter Packs is to provide a repository of assets for common onboarding tasks (see Onboarding Assets section).
+* The core concept of the Governance Starter Packs is to provide a repository of assets for common onboarding task.
-* These are typically deployed through a central observability team to enable a faster & more consistent Datadog deployment which follows best practices governance wise.
+* These are typically deployed through a central observability team to enable a faster/consistent Datadog deployment which follows best practices.
 * The Terraform based starter packs are designed to onboard new Teams in an existing Datadog account.

 ## Onboarding Assets